-Japanese dining is not merely about eating; it is a quiet conversation of gratitude that begins with itadakimasu and ends with gochisōsama deshita.
-Master the fundamentals below and every shared table—from ramen stalls to kaiseki banquets—will feel welcoming rather than worrisome.
+Japanese dining is not merely about eating; it is a subtle conversation of gratitude that begins with itadakimasu and ends with gochisōsama deshita.
+Master the fundamentals below and every shared table—from ramen stalls to kaiseki banquets—will feel welcoming, rather than worrisome.

 Pre-Meal Customs

-Before any chopsticks move, a few rituals set the tone.
+Before any chopsticks move, a few rituals will set the tone.

-In traditional restaurants, leave shoes at the entrance and sit either seiza or with legs folded to one side.
-Western-style chairs free you from floor etiquette, but personal space—no sprawling legs or bags on the table—still matters.
+In traditional restaurants, you should leave your shoes at the entrance and sit either seiza style or with legs folded to one side.
+Western-style chairs free you from floor etiquette, but personal space; no sprawling legs or bags on the table, still matters.

-Use the hot or cold towel only for hands.
-Wiping the face is considered sloppy.
+Use the hot or cold towel, but only for your hands.
+Wiping the face is considered sloppy behaviour.

-When every dish has arrived, place your hands together, bow slightly, and say “itadakimasu”—thanking farmers, chefs, and dining companions alike.
+When every dish has arrived, you should place your hands together, bow slightly, and say “itadakimasu”, a means of thanking farmers, chefs, and dining companions alike.

 Chopstick Etiquette